FileHold has been designed to work inside and outside of private networks. It is common for customers to share documents with users on the internet.

 - Secure HTTPS access to the Server: This makes your FileHold server accessible over the internet without the need for any special technology on the client computer.
 In addition to supporting browser access to our web client users may optionally install our desktop client.
 There are security risks to publicly exposing any server on the Internet.

 External Secure HTTPS Access to FileHold on the Public Internet

 IMPORTANT: These steps are offered as information only and intended to be interpreted by expert IT personnel.
 Qualified personnel should have a background in internet security, a strong knowledge of the Windows Server version your FileHold is installed on, and in publicly Hosting Windows servers.
-FileHold Systems Inc. does not offer these services.
+FileHold Systems Inc. only offers these services for our hosted customers.

 FileHold is a web server based application and it needs to be secured properly when used on the public internet.
 It will operate well through a variety of correctly configured firewalls including reverse proxies.
 Your remote users can use the web client, mobile web client, desktop client, or a custom client to access FileHold.
 All communication with the FileHold server is using the HTTP or HTTPS protocol regardless of which client is used.
 Starting with FileHold version 14.1 you can configure multiple web client servers as needed.